flegald/data_structures/README.md

 An example of classic data structures.

-As a weighted graph, this data structure associated a weight integer as the third tuple item of any edge along with the two connected nodes.
+As a weighted graph, this data structure associates a weight integer or float as the third tuple item of any edge along with the two connected nodes.

+Abstractly, the weight number may represents distance, probability or some other numerical relationship between the values at two nodes.

 #GRAPH:
   Methods: